rita-barbosa/LAPR2-2223/docs/sprintA/us002/01.requirements-engineering/Readme.md

 >
 > **Answer:** *waiting for answer*

-> Are this questions the same ?(https://moodle.isep.ipp.pt/mod/forum/discuss.php?d=21872)
->
 > **Question:** Is it possible to have multiple announcements for the same property?
 >
 > **Answer:** No